-Cleaning your horse’s ears!
+Cleaning your horse’s ears

 For the most part, your horse’s ears are “self-cleaning” and require very little interference from humans.
 Cleaning your horse’s ears are more about noticing if anything has changed, and checking on the skin and hair condition.
 And yes, you will need to use your nose for this, too.

 Your horse needs to tolerate ear handling.
 It may take a while to train him, but it’s worth it.